openthread/ot-docs/site/en/guides/border-router/docker/test-connectivity.md

 you must translate it to IPv6 and combine it with the well-known prefix of `64:ff9b::/64` used by Network Address Translation (NAT) in OTBR.

-For more information on how NAT is configured in OTBR, see [Configure NAT](../../../guides/border-router/access-point.md#configure-nat).

 1. To get a translated IPv4 address, use a website like [findipv6.com](https://findipv6.com/ipv4-toipv6/).